qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

 Contrary to a pure SQL query, all the fields of a virtual layer query must be named.
-Don't forget to use the ``as`` keyword to name your columns if they are the result of a computation or function call.
+Don't forget to use the ``as`` keyword to name your columns if they are the result of a computation or a function call.

 Performance issues
 ------------------

-With default parameters set, the virtual layer engine will try its best to detect the type of the different columns of the query, including the type of the geometry column if one is present.
+With default parameters, the virtual layer engine will try its best to detect the type of the different columns of the query, including the type of the geometry column if one is present.

-This is done by introspecting the query when possible or by fetching the first row of the query (LIMIT 1) at last resort.
+This is done by introspecting the query when possible or by fetching the first row of the query (LIMIT 1) as a last resort.
 Fetching the first row of the result just to create the layer may be undesirable for performance reasons.

-The creation dialog allows to specify different parameters:
+The creation dialog parameters:

-* :guilabel:`Unique identifier column`: this option allows specifying which field of the query represents unique integer values that QGIS can use as row identifiers.
+* :guilabel:`Unique identifier column`: specifies a field of the query that represents unique integer values that QGIS can use as row identifiers.
   By default, an autoincrementing integer value is used.
-  Defining a unique identifier column allows to speed up the selection of rows by id.
+  Defining a unique identifier column speeds up the selection of rows by id.

-* :guilabel:`No geometry`: this option forces the virtual layer to ignore any geometry field.
+* :guilabel:`No geometry`: forces the virtual layer to ignore any geometry field.
 The resulting layer is an attribute-only layer.

-* Geometry :guilabel:`Column`: this option allows to specify the name of the column that is to be used as the geometry of the layer.
+* Geometry :guilabel:`Column`: specifies the name of the geometry column.

-* Geometry :guilabel:`Type`: this option allows to specify the type of the geometry of the virtual layer.
+* Geometry :guilabel:`Type`: specifies the type of the geometry.

-* Geometry :guilabel:`CRS`: this option allows to specify the coordinate reference system of the virtual layer.
+* Geometry :guilabel:`CRS`: specifies the
+  coordinate reference system of the virtual layer.

 Special comments